Skip to Main Content

 Bluebook rule 12.3.2 (page 125) does not require a date when citing to either official or unofficial FEDERAL CODE.

-When citing to a STATE CODE, or requires year of print edition, in the following order of preference:
+When citing to a STATE CODE in the print edition, use the date in the following order of preference:

 Rules B12.2 (page 21) & 12.10 (page 133) address short form citation of statutes (federal and state).
 Look at the examples listed in the Bluebook.